 Great Camas is a stunning and iconic Northwest wildflower with a sweet, edible bulb and blue-purple flowers.

-Great Camas is a major source of carbohydrates and very high in protein.
-It contains 5.4 ounces of protein per pound of root, which can be compared to Steelhead Trout with 3.4 ounces per pound.
-This bulb is said to have saved the Lewis and Clark expedition from malnourishment in the cold winter months.
+Great Camas is also a major source of carbohydrates and very high in protein.
+It contains 5.4 ounces of protein per pound of root, even more hearty than a filet of Salmon with 3.7 ounces per pound.
+Bulbs can be eaten immediately after siow cooking, or dried for future use.